Gansu ultramarathon disaster: Mid-race cold front

 Runners taking refuge behind rocks found their space blankets torn to pieces by winds.
-Some among the lead pack got lost near the summit at the third checkpoint because the presence of fog, trail marks being blown away, and hypothermia.
+Some among the lead pack got lost near the summit at the third checkpoint because of fog and due to trail marks having been blown away.

 Errors in search and rescue

-Within an hour
+First hour of rescue efforts

 The operator of the race, which was a local sports marketing company, had equipped runners with GPS devices.
 The first distress message was sent at 11:50 (Nationwide Beijing time) by a runner via GPS, but never received a response.
-The first distress message received was sent via the official WeChat message group at 12:17, while a photo of ten runners hugging together was sent at 12:30.
+The first distress message received was sent via the official WeChat message group at 12:17, while a photo of ten runners huddling together was sent at 12:30.
 An ill-equipped private search team called Blue Sky Rescue (蓝天救援队), stationed at the starting line, sent some of its 39 members to the hill between the second and third checkpoints.
 By around 14:00, they guided 18 runners capable of walking on their own to a lodge at the foothill.
 After the accident, questions were raised about their qualifications.

 The most timely rescue to those in critical medical condition came from a local shepherd, Zhu Keming (朱可铭).
 Around 13:00–14:00, while his sheep insisted on grazing in cold, windy, rainy weather at the Mijiashan Hill, he spotted the stricken runners, some already collapsed unconsciously from hypothermia.
 He saved six by bringing them to his heated yaodong cave.
 He later spotted three more runners dead not far from his cave.

-The instruction given to the villagers
+Instruction given to the villagers

 At 14:30, the Yellow River Stone Forest Administration phoned the mayor of Zhongquan town with a brief instruction, "we need to bring winter supplies to the athletes".
 This ambiguous instruction was delegated to the closest village at the foothill, Changsheng (常生村).
 Changsheng villagers did not learn of the urgency until 16:42 when shepherd Zhu Keming, who was taking refuge uphill, managed to get out of the mobile phone signal blind spot and phone to report that two runners had died.
 Villager Zhu Wanwen (朱万文), who had a motorbike, departed around 16:00 and he saved a mouth-foaming runner around 18:00–19:00.
-Sixty other able-bodied men from Changsheng, mostly around the age of 50, hiked up to the distressed third checkpoint by 20:00.
+Sixty other men from Changsheng, mostly around the age of 50, hiked up to the distressed third checkpoint by 20:00.